acccounttest/AntiTechnoMapProSandOfGold/README.md

 # AntiTechnoMapProSandOfGold(click on release to the right panel of this page)
 Try to get spectator almost as possible, detect when map is or is not and only.

+**You can be kicked even if you are not switching slowly or rapidly between spec and play status, currently searching a fix.**

-[Note]:I discovered the script tend to stop to react even by changing the main state mode of the script with F2, if you think the script stop working itself after a long period, or by a rehost and take around a minute to act or definitively, add theses lines after retrieving the source code explained in source.md file in this repository root:
+[Note]^:I discovered the script tend to stop to react even by changing the main state mode of the script with F2, if you think the script stop working itself after a long period, or by a rehost and take around a minute to act or definitively, add theses lines after retrieving the source code explained in source.md file in this repository root:

 The variable myind already exist and has been declared in top of the script with myind:=0